 Avocado Oil: Avocado Oil is super rich in monounsaturated fats (70%) and it has one of the highest levels of monounsaturated fats amongst other cooking oils.
 Similar to olive oil, it is low in polyunsaturated fats (20%), which means that it has a high level of healthy fats.15 Avocado oil is great for drizzling on top of salads or dips, and due to its ability to withstand high temperatures, it can withstand light sautéing, grilling, and roasting.

 Canola Oil: It has the least saturated fat content among all cooking oils.
-There are many studies that prove that canola oil that hasn’t been refined extensively can reduce the risk of heart diseases and strokes.
+There are many studies that prove that canola oil that hasn’t been refined extensively can reduce the risk of heart diseases and strokes, which makes it a healthy cooking oil.
 It is rich in MUFAs (62%) and can be used in a variety of ways, whether that’s baking, stir-frying, deep frying, or sautéing.
 The best kind of canola oil is one that’s free of GMOs.16 It contains a high amount of Omega-3 than most vegetable oils and can reduce inflammatory illnesses like cancer and cardiovascular diseases.